Bicycle library: Examples

 In London, a mobile bicycle library called The Bicycle Library has been created in a double-decker bus by fashion designer Karta Healy who first used buses as exhibition space for London Fashion Week.
 The Bicycle Library toured Beijing during Beijing Design Week with fashionable bicycles by Gucci and Chanel as these brands specially appeal to Chinese tastes.

-Bat Cave Bicycle Library

-In San Francisco, the Critical Mass movement has a library of parts and old bicycles which are made available to enthusiasts.
-It is called the Bat Cave Bicycle Library.
+In San Francisco, the Critical Mass movement has run the "Bat Cave Bicycle Library", a library of parts and old bicycles which are made available to enthusiasts.